Elevation (liturgy)

 In Eastern and Western Christian liturgical practice, the elevation is a ritual raising of the consecrated Sacred Body and Blood of Christ during the celebration of the Eucharist.
 The term is applied especially to the Sacred Body of Christ (Host) and the chalice containing the Most Precious Blood of Christ being lifted up and shown to the congregation immediately after each is consecrated, in the Mass, both in the Roman Rite of the Catholic Church and in the Lutheran Churches.
 The term may also refer to a musical work played or sung at that time.
-The consecration has been historically accompanied by the ringing of church bells.
+The consecration has been historically accompanied by the ringing of the church bells.